David McLeod Craik: Style

 The seaward gate of Loke Villa with Scottish thistle motifs.

 David Craik's signature style is openly Romantic, a cottage orné with strong overtones of the Scottish Arts and Crafts movement.
 His buildings are often topped with a pyramidal or hipped roof with terracotta finials.
 Craik embellished his homes with a cornucopia of naturalistic Arts and Crafts, Tudor, and Art Nouveau motifs.
 His architectural creations often feature his insignia, the Scottish thistle.
-In the Straits Settlements, Craik gave the European Arts and Crafts tradition its tropical apotheosis.